Incognito95/cph-1st-w47/README.md

     - Create the connection like this:
         Connection connection = null;
         connection = DriverManager.getConnection(URL, username, password);
     - NOTE: the second line in the above step, must be in a try/catch.
+    - ALSO NOTE: You have to define String username and String password with your MySQL login (root/\<password\>)

 b.
 Create a prepared statement, that retrieves the count of all cities in the city table.
 Write the result to console.